Batman Returns: Sexuality and repression

 Batman Returns is noted for its exploration of sexuality, particularly the relationship between Batman and Catwoman, with critics often citing its S&M undertones and the use of leather fetish suits.
 Siegel described the film as an "S&M art film" marketed as a children's summer blockbuster.
 She argues that the film's exploration of fetishism, perversity, and eroticism is central to its neo-gothic themes.

 According to Siegel, a central theme in Burton's work, including Batman Returns, is the "shared exhilaration and anxiety concerning bodily transformation".
 This is most evident in Catwoman, whose transformation is marked by prominent stitches on her homemade patent-leather suit.
 These stitches are both literal and symbolic, testifying to her reanimation after her death and revival by alley cats.
 Siegel posits that the act of sewing her own suit functions as an ironic mimicry of the oppressive feminine social roles that had previously terrorized her.

-Siegel suggests that their consensual S&M-coded relationship is mitigated by their heroic actions, which allow them to channel "both their rage and their perverse desires into their ongoing fight against destructive evil".
+Siegel suggests that Batman and Catwoman's consensual S&M-coded relationship is mitigated by their heroic actions, which allow them to channel "both their rage and their perverse desires into their ongoing fight against destructive evil".
 She contends this portrayal suggests that S&M can be regarded as "nearly wholesome so long as it is manifested with control and proper purpose".
 Other critics interpret Batman and Catwoman's attraction less as sexual perversity and more as a "romance between two schizophrenics," rooted in shared anger and emotional wounds.

 Critic Tom Breihan described Catwoman's vinyl catsuit as "pure BDSM", complete with the whip she wields as a weapon.
 In the climax, she rejects Batman's offer of a happy ending and abandoning her revenge against Shreck; accepting Batman's will would mean allowing another man to control her.
 Selina's arc from timid secretary to dominant Catwoman represents liberation from social conventions and established truths.
 For Siegel, her stitched-together "Frankensteinean" catsuit is an artistic embodiment of her rage against patriarchal and repressive roles that once defined her.
 Her story is one of personal empowerment against male hegemony, culminating in her showdown with Shreck.
 Catwoman's overt embrace of sexuality contrasts with Batman's repression, presenting sexuality as dangerous, destabilizing, and incompatible with their vigilante roles.
 Her sexuality functions both as empowerment and as a threat to patriarchal structures embodied by Shreck, Batman, and Penguin.